auth0/docs/articles/multifactor-authentication/developer/mfa-from-access-token.md

 The `CLIENTS_WITH_MFA` variable holds the Cliend IDs of all the applications you want to use this rule.
 You can remove this (and the `if` statement that follows) if you don't need it.

 The `context.request.query.scope` property contains all the scopes that the authentication request asked for.
-If it includes the value `mfa` then we ask for MFA by setting the `context.multifactor` property to the appropriate values.
+If it includes the value `transfer:funds` then we ask for MFA by setting the `context.multifactor` property to the appropriate value.
+In this case we are asking for MFA using [Guardian](/multifactor-authentication/guardian).

 ### 2. Configure your application